A Project LEO trial

 How will it work?

-We are working with five Oxfordshire communities to trial different approaches to harnessing the potential of energy users to deliver flexibility at the grid edge.
+We are working with six Oxfordshire communities to trial different approaches to harnessing the potential of energy users to deliver flexibility at the grid edge.

 The two-year trials will involve the setting up and testing of local, low carbon energy trials that use market mechanisms and smart technology to bring value to the electricity network and the people connected to it, working with local energy communities.